 All the brands I feature here make high-quality workwear.
 The Carhartt work shorts and Wrangler Riggs Workwear Men’s have earned the approval of many employees and DIYers but I highly recommend trying out Dickies, Amazon Essentials, Red Kap, Timberland, and Rduko.
 Apart from the sturdy functionality, these are known for making a wide variety of shorts with reliable zippers, roomy cargo pockets, and other features that are useful for your job.

-What is the best material for work shorts?
+What is the top-rated material for work shorts?

 How to wash work shorts?